- Purchase the complete Expat Arrivals Egypt Guide (PDF)

-Life in Egypt is very different to that in the West, and Western expats may experience a touch of culture shock.
-People are brusque one minute and incredibly helpful the next; many shops expect patrons to barter (the asking price being at least double the going rate); and power cuts are part of everyday life.
+People are brusque one minute and incredibly helpful the next, many shops expect patrons to barter (the asking price being at least double the going rate), and power cuts are part of everyday life.
 Egypt can be frustrating, but its friendly people and fascinating culture more than compensate for these challenges.

 Language and communication in Egypt

-Arabic is among the hardest languages to learn.
-The language has several dialects and Egyptian is but one.
-Many phrase books, dictionaries and even Google Translate do not differentiate between them.
+Arabic is among the hardest languages to learn in the world.
+The language has several dialects, and Egyptian is but one.
+Many phrasebooks, dictionaries and even Google Translate do not differentiate between them.
 Westerners find learning numbers and speaking a few basic phrases straightforward, though, and getting the gist of conversations by picking up on a few keywords will come with time.

-It is an unfortunate truth that a few Egyptian men see foreign women as the answer to their suppressed dreams.
-Cinema and TV have planted the idea that Western women are promiscuous and available.
-Verbal harassments such as lewd or suggestive comments are a reality and rape – although rare – does happen.
-The risk factor is lower in certain areas where expat women are more frequently seen and can blend in.
+It's an unfortunate truth that some Egyptian men see foreign women as the answer to their suppressed dreams.
+Verbal harassments, such as lewd or suggestive comments, are a reality, and sexual assault – although rare – does happen.
+The risk factor is lower in certain areas, where expat women are more frequently seen and can blend in.

-Recommended methods of dealing with this include avoiding eye contact, keeping conversations businesslike and not allowing physical contact.
-Walking with another woman can also help ward off unwanted attention.
-Other ploys include chatting about one’s husband and several children (real or not), wearing a wedding ring, and refusing offers of food and drink from strangers.
+Recommended methods of dealing with this include avoiding eye contact, keeping conversations businesslike, and not allowing physical contact.
+Walking with another woman can also help ward off unwanted attention, as can chatting about one’s husband and several children (real or not), wearing a wedding ring, and refusing offers of food and drink from strangers.

 Meeting and greeting in Egypt

-The handshake is ubiquitous between men.
+A handshake is common between men.
 When introduced to a group, it's customary to shake the hands of everyone present.
 Handshakes tend to be limp and prolonged and should include eye contact and a smile.

 Religion in Egypt